arcus/education_modules/data_visualization_in_seaborn/data_visualization_seaborn.md

 The seaborn library handles the appearance of plots with two kinds of functions: style, and context.

-- style refers to things like background color, gridlines, and axis ticks
+- `style` refers to things like background color, gridlines, and axis ticks
-- context refers to the visual scale of the plot, such as the size of the font used for axis labels
+- `context` refers to the visual scale of the plot, such as the size of the font used for axis labels

 Seaborn controls style and context separately so that you can get a plot that has all the style elements you want, and then you can present that same plot scaled appropriately in different contexts --- for example, if you want to include it in a slide deck presentation, you probably want the fonts much larger and the lines heavier than you would if you wanted to include it as a figure in a paper.
 In this case, you would leave all of the style settings the same, but change context to "talk" to scale it for the slide deck and "paper" to scale it for use in the paper.

 <div class = "learnmore">
-To learn more about options for style and context, see the [seaborn tutorial on controlling figure aesthetics](https://seaborn.pydata.org/tutorial/aesthetics.html).
+We'll show a quick example of changing style and context here, but there are many more options available.
+To learn more about tweaking style and context, see the [seaborn tutorial on controlling figure aesthetics](https://seaborn.pydata.org/tutorial/aesthetics.html).
 </div>

 #### Setting plot style